This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 - Local anesthesia: This is a shot injected into your eardrum.
-Before the shot, your caregiver will put medicine on your ear to numb it.
+Before the shot, your healthcare provider will put medicine on your ear to numb it.
 You will stay awake during the procedure.
 You may still feel pressure, but you should not have pain.

 - General anesthesia: This is medicine that is given in your IV or as a gas that you breathe.
 It will help keep you asleep during the procedure.
 An adult will need to drive you home and stay with you after you have had general anesthesia.
 Do not make important decisions, drive a car, or use heavy equipment for 24 hours after you have general anesthesia.